 The best way to describe asynchrony is to call it poor patient-ventilator interaction.
 Patient-ventilator interaction is dependent upon many variables.
 Some of those are:

 Here is a look at the findings of different researchers.
 Please note that a variety of modes and approaches were used.
-TABLE 1.
+See TABLE.

 Patient-ventilator asynchrony is typically uncomfortable for the patient.
 In addition, it may have an impact on patient outcomes.
 Epstein([FOOTNOTE=Sassoon C. Triggering of the ventilator in patient-ventilator interactions.
 Respiratory Care.
 2011;56(1):39-51.],[ANCHOR=],[LINK=]) put together a list of adverse effects associated with poor patient-ventilator interaction: